nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * View all income recorded by the user in a month.
 The month refers to the month that is displayed to the user.
 * The `MONTH` field is optional, if no month is specified, the application displays the current month.

+### Summarise financials : `summary [MONTH]`

+1. Summarise all financial records
+    * Examples: `summary`
+    * Expected: A summary of all financials:
+2. Summarise financial records for a specific month
+    * Examples: `summary 08-2022`
+    * Expected: A summary of all financials for August 2022

 ### Clearing all entries : `clear`

 Clears all entries in PennyWise.